 Today we’re going with simple, but that doesn’t mean the end result is any less delicious.

-These cookies are sweet and soft, with a nostalgic quality to them.
+These easy sugar cookies are sweet and soft, with a nostalgic quality to them.
 They’re not fussy, and they’re simple enough that I can decorate them with my 3 year-old.

-This sugar cookie recipe is made with the simplest of ingredients: just flour, baking powder, and salt for the dry ingredients, and butter, sugar, egg, and vanilla for the wet.
+These soft sugar cookies are made with the simplest of ingredients: just flour, baking powder, and salt for the dry ingredients, and butter, sugar, egg, and vanilla for the wet.
 Bring that together and you’ve got your dough.

 Close up of Sugar Cookies with Red and Green Sprinkles on Cooling Rack